-Construction - Hebden Road and Rail Line Works
+Construction - Hebden Road, Rail Line Works and Water Pipeline Infrastructure

-3. The Applicant must manage noise from construction activities associated with the Hebden Road upgrade works and additional rail line, in accordance with the noise management levels defined in Table 2 of the Interim Construction Noise Guideline.
+3. The Applicant must manage noise from construction activities associated with the Hebden Road upgrade works, additional rail line and water pipeline infrastructure described in SEE (Mod 6) in accordance with the noise management levels defined in Table 2 of the Interim Construction Noise Guideline.

-The Applicant must also ensure that the combined operational and construction noise from the development does not exceed a level of 5 dB(A) above the daytime operational $L{Aeq(15min)}$ noise criteria in Table 3 during Standard Construction Hours (7 am to 6 pm, Monday to Friday; and 8 am to 1 pm on Saturdays) and does not exceed the evening or night time operational $L{Aeq(15min)}$ noise criteria in Table 3, except where an alternative temporary limit has been approved by the Secretary for specific works or where the Applicant has an agreement with the owner/s of the relevant residence/land to generate higher noise levels, and the Applicant has advised the Department in writing of the terms of this agreement.
+The Applicant must also ensure that the combined operational and construction noise from the development does not exceed a level of 5 dB(A) above the daytime operational L{Aeq(15min)} noise criteria in Table 3 during Standard Construction Hours (7 am to 6 pm, Monday to Friday; and 8 am to 1 pm on Saturdays) and does not exceed the evening or night time operational L{Aeq(15min)} noise criteria in Table 3, except where an alternative temporary limit has been approved by the Secretary for specific works or where the Applicant has an agreement with the owner/s of the relevant residence/land to generate higher noise levels, and the Applicant has advised the Department in writing of the terms of this agreement.